ViggoValfridsson/ComplaintTracker/README.md

 The app was created using a code-first approach.
 The app currently uses a local .mdf file but could easily be modified to utilize any Microsoft SQL Server.
 The application contains quite a few views and allows you to perform different CRUD operations on the 8 different tables.

+If any of the tables are displaying incorrectly make sure your window is wide enough.

 ### **Main complaint view**

 ![Complaint main view screenshot](Screenshots/complaints.PNG)